AndNijaz/AndNijaz/README.md

 # Hi there, I'm Nijaz 👋

-My name is Nijaz Andelić, a twenty-year-old student at Sarajevo School of Science and Technology, majoring in Computer Science.
+My name is Nijaz Andelić, a twenty-one-year-old student at Sarajevo School of Science and Technology, majoring in Computer Science.
 Since I was young, I have had a desire to become a "Doctor for computers" and I often engaged in reverse abstraction.
 I was curious about how computers work.
 Perhaps playing with Lego bricks in my childhood had an influence on that.

 ## I'm a Student, Developer, and Athlete!!!